bkersbergen/bkersbergen.github.io/_src/content/event/serenade/index.md

 ---
 title: "Open sourced Serenade"
 summary:  We published the source-code of Serenade.
-"Serenade" is a kNN-based recommender system written in Rust, powering millions of product recommendations at bol.com as part of our Sigmod'22 paper.
+"Serenade" is a kNN-based recommender system written in Rust, powering millions of product recommendations at bol.com.
 tags:
 - "serenade"
 date: "2022-02-28T10:00:00Z"